Rhyspew/aws-bootcamp-cruddur-2023/journal/week2.md

     return model
 ```

-Log into frontend url and switch between a user page and the home page to see log traces on AWS Xray.
+Log into the frontend url and switch between a user page and the home page to see log traces on AWS Xray.

 ![XrayUpdate1](https://github.com/Rhyspew/aws-bootcamp-cruddur-2023/blob/main/_docs/assets/XRAY%20after%20segment%20update.png)